lief-project/LIEF/doc/sphinx/formats/pe/modifications/tls.rst

 .. admonition:: Relocations
   :class: tip

-  Similary to the TLS callbacks modifications, LIEF **automatically** manages the relocations.
-In addition, it automatically initialize (if not set by the user) ``AddressOfIndex`` which is mandatory when defining up TLS metadata.
+  Similar to TLS callback modifications, LIEF **automatically** manages relocations.
+In addition, it automatically initializes (if not set by the user) ``AddressOfIndex``, which is required when setting up TLS metadata.

 .. include:: ../../../_cross_api.rst